camerons/OSGeoLive-doc/en/quickstart/pywps_quickstart.rst

 PyWPS is installed by default on OSGeo-Live.
 This Quickstart describes how to:

-..
-Cameron Comment: installation not covered anymore.
-Following line can be removed.
-  * perform a fresh installation of PyWPS
-* test PyWPS installation
+* test a PyWPS installation
-* basic configuration of PyWPS instance
+* configure the basics of a PyWPS instance
 * create and deploy process in PyWPS
 * perform `GetCapabilities`, `DescribeProcess` and `Execute` operations

-..
-Cameron Comment: Added a TOC
 .. contents:: Contents

 Tester Application